NoCompromises/laravel-project-standard/README.md

 Configured with `phpstan.neon`

-Currently, we run all projects at PHPStan level 1.
-This will be increased gradually.
+Currently, we run all projects at PHPStan level 5.

 Both applications AND tests are covered with static analysis.